Thadzy/Thadzy-Obsidian/Resources/1D Motion.md

 # Cues
 Explain the relationship of the motion graph?
-**ANS** Distance Graph where it's turning back is where v = 0 (turning point) on Velocity Graph the slope doesn't mean anything but when v = 0 is where velocity start negative and if the velocity is constant distance still increasing finally Acceleration Graph
+**ANS** Distance Graph where it's turning back is where v = 0 (turning point) on Velocity Graph the slope doesn't mean anything but when v = 0 is where velocity start negative and if the velocity is constant distance still increasing finally Acceleration Graph when v is constant a = 0 if v is increase there are the acceleration

+Why Acceleration graph is square?